 Aaron Orendorff does it.
-He is the founder and CEO of iconiContent, as well as the editor-in-chief of Shopify Plus.
+He is the VP of Marketing at Common Thread Collective as well as the previous editor-in-chief of Shopify Plus.
 Guest blogging was a foundational ingredient to scaling his personal brand.
 Aaron’s used guest writing to build clients for his own business and help land a job at Shopify.
 He shares the importance of writing for such publications, where to start, how to find ideas for articles to be accepted, and how to pitch articles.

 Some of the highlights of the show include:

-For a recent sampling of Aaron’s work at Shopify Plus, take a look at his Multi-Channel Marketing: Definition, Data, and a Strategy to Sell Anywhere or what he calls “the crowning achievement of my editorial life so far.”
+For a recent sampling of Aaron’s work, take a look at his guide Writing Copy That Sells or the article he calls “the crowning achievement of my life in direct-to-consumer ecommerce so far.”

 Nathan: If you’re anything like me, you lock yourself in a conference room at least once a month.
 The goal there is to avoid distractions while finding the answers to a very simple question, “What’s the next best way to market and grow this business?”
 If you’re anything like me, there’s one idea that keeps popping up over and over, you hear it all the time, guest writing for influential publications.